aardvark-platform/aardvark.docs/README.md

-# Overview
+# Introduction
-Aardvark is an open-source research platform for real-time graphics and visualization.
+**Aardvark is an open-source research platform for real-time graphics and visualization.**

+Being a research platform, Aardvark has a very strong emphasis on advancing the state-of-the-art in rendering and visualization systems and application development.
+Some unique features include
-* fully incremental rendering VM
+* a fully incremental rendering VM,
-* semantic composition of language-integrated shaders
+* semantic composition of language-integrated shaders, and
-* elm-style application development
+* elm-style application development.

+Combined with a functional-first programming paradigm, Aardvark is one of the most efficient platforms in terms of rendering throughput and performance, as well as rapid prototyping of complex visualization applications.

-# Research
+# Publications

-Many of Aardvark's core concepts have also been peer-reviewed and published at major conferences.
+Many of Aardvark's core concepts have been peer-reviewed and published at major conferences.

 [[1]] Georg Haaser, Harald Steinlechner, Stefan Maierhofer, and Robert F. Tobler.
 2015. **An incremental rendering VM**.
 In Proceedings of the 7th Conference on High-Performance Graphics (HPG '15), Stephen Spencer (Ed.).
 ACM, New York, NY, USA, 51-60.